aerogear-attic/aerogear-app-metrics/README.md

-# AeroGear App Metrics
+# Aerogear App Metrics

-This is the server component of the AeroGear Metrics Service.
+This is the server component of the Aerogear Metrics Service.
 It is a RESTful API that allows mobile clients to send metrics data which will get stored in a PostgreSQL database.
 The service is written in [Golang](https://golang.org/).

 ## Prerequisites